 3. Build and workflow process

-Ans: A trigger is defined as an automatic mechanism which ignites or starts a specific workflow.
+A trigger is defined as an automatic mechanism that ignites or starts a specific workflow.
 Usually, this is predefined so that it does it job when it needs to.

 1. Cleanup Policy

 Yes, with the AnthillPro plugin system, one can write a customized code and can develop plugins that will help them to integrate with third-party tools.
 For example, homegrown testing, CRM, analytics etc.